-f. children who live nearest to the academy measured by the straight-line distance from the child's home to the gate at the main entrance to the Academy.
+f. children who live nearest to the academy measured by the straight-line distance from the child's home address to the academy's main entrance.

 In the event that two or more applicants under criterion 8f live the same straightline distance from the academy, the place or places will be allocated at random by a person independent of the academy and Leicestershire local authority.